RaphaelLMendes/RaphaelLMendes/README.md

 ### Hi there, I'm Raphael. 👋

-## I'm an Engineer that loves to learn new things specially if i can code them.
+## I'm an Engineer that loves to learn new things especially if i can code them.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning about web development.